 This strategy, often named The Grind, aims to win the game by a score of 2 to 1.
 Yes, you are reading correctly; we are not talking about a shutout.
 Even more convolutedly, we are not even seeking to score the game’s first touchdown!
 In fact, we do not care if our opponent scores first, as long as he does so quickly.

-“A lumberjacks team triggering a heavy scrum for a stupid ball is a lumberjacks team that will not have time to even the score before then end of the half.”
+“A lumberjack team triggering a heavy scrum for a stupid ball is a lumberjack team that will not have time to even the score before the end of the half.”

 What is a Grind?

 A Grind is a strategy assuming that a talented coach disposing of enough time will rarely fail his offensive.
 Therefore, since he will score anyway, it better be quick.
 The logic is that when you are scored very early in the game, you get two long drives in return.
 Ideally, one of 7 game turns in the first half followed by one of 8 game turns in the second half.

 From this moment, you keep the ball safe and score on turn 8 of each half.
 Touchdowns ground this way only leaves one game turn for the opposite team to counter score.
 Often, it is not enough.
 Final score: 2 – 1.
 Obviously, no one will applaud your flamboyant genius, but you still won the game.

 The decision to attempt a Grind is taken when you win the coin toss.
 At this moment, most inexperienced coaches will elect to receive the game’s first kick and, against a bunch of Claws and Mighty Blows, you should probably too.
 But, the big advantage of kicking instead of receiving is that the KOs you will deal out will only have one opportunity to be brought back in the game.

 “When you kick first and get scored quickly, statistically, half of your opponent’s upcoming KOs will not come back of the whole game.”